-- Celebrating the Seasons of Pesach, Shavuot, and Sukkot
+- Overview: Celebrating the Royal Festivals of Pesach, Shavuot, and Sukkot

-Speak to the children of Israel, saying, on the fifteenth day of this seventh month and for seven days is Chag HaSukkot (חג הסכות) to Adonai.
+Speak to the children of Israel, saying, on the fifteenth day of this seventh month and for seven days is Chag HaSukkot (חג הסכות) to HaShem (the NAME).
 On the first day shall be a mikra-kodesh (מקרא־קדש-holy assembly); you shall not do any ordinary work.
-On each of the seven festival days you must present offerings to Adonai by fire.
-On the eighth day you must gather again for holy assembly and present another offering to Adonai by fire.
+On each of the seven festival days you must present offerings to HaShem by fire.
+On the eighth day you must gather again for holy assembly and present another offering to HaShem by fire.
 It is a solemn closing assembly; you shall not do any ordinary work.

 The Feast of Booths:

 In the Jewish calendar there are seven ecclesiastical months and five secular months.
 The seventh and final month of the most sacred time of our year is Tishri (תִּשְׁרֵי-Tishrei; also אֵתָנִים-Ethanim).
 This sabbatical month corresponds to the end of the harvest season in the Holy Land.
 During the fall month of Tishri there are five festivals of Israel:

 Festival #1.
 Rosh Hashanah & Yom Teruah (Tishri 1-2);

 Festival #3.
 Sukkot, the Feast of Booths (Tishri 15-21);

 Festival #4.
 Shemini Atzeret, Eighth [Day] of Assembly (inside Israel Tishri 22; outside Israel Tishri 22); and

 Festival #5.
 Simchat Torah, Joy of Torah (inside Israel Tishri 22; outside Israel Tishri 23).

 Festival #1.
 Ran from sunset Sunday, September 9, 2018 through to nightfall Tuesday, September 11.